sujilnt/DemoDashborad-UIDemo/README.md

 # Offline featured IOT analytics tool

 Offline featured IOT analytics tool is A Full stack **React and Node.js** Boilerplate that is developed using **React , Express.js Webpack4, Babel,EsLint and Jest**.
 The sesnors are taken from Distruptive Technologies.
+The sensor that is used is from disruptive technologies .

 ## Install